Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Fellowship Bible Church of Carson City, Inc. (the “Church”) shall have such purposes as are now or may hereafter be set forth in the Articles of Incorporation and shall be stated more specifically to spread the Gospel of Jesus Christ by the following means:

-Fellowship Bible Church of Carson City, Inc. (referred to below as Corporation) is organized and operated exclusively for religious purposes in accord with Section 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law and referred to herein as the “Code”).
+Fellowship Bible Church of Carson City, Inc. is organized and operated exclusively for religious purposes in accord with Section 501(c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue law and referred to herein as the “Code”).
 More specifically, its purpose is to be a church and to glorify God through the conduct of public worship, Bible studies, and related Bible based religious education and Christian fellowship services designed to communicate the Gospel of Jesus Christ.

 ARTICLE II.
-FOUR CHORDS OF FELLOWSHIP
+FOUR CORDS OF FELLOWSHIP

 ARTICLE III.
 DOCTRINAL STATEMENT